emmanueltouzery/cigale-timesheet/README.md

 Also on linux, installation will take a long (long, long) time, because it will build many dependencies from source (including, if needed, bootstrap a haskell->javascript compiler).

 First you need to install the [stack package manager][].
-You also need to install `node.js`, the zlib, sqlite, openssl & ncurses/tinfo devel packages (see lower).
+You also need to install `node.js`, `npm`, the zlib, sqlite, openssl & ncurses/tinfo devel packages (see lower).
 To prevent errors like `/usr/bin/ld: cannot find -ltinfo`, run:

     sudo dnf install ncurses-devel (fedora)